ucan-wg/did-mailto/README.md

 ## Abstract

 This specification describes "mailto" [DID Method] that conforms to the core [DID-CORE] specification.
-The method can be used independent of any central source of truth, and is intended for bootsrapping secure interaction between two parties that can span across arbitary number of devices.
-It is suitable for long sessions that need to operateing under network partitions.
+The method can be used independent of any central source of truth, and is intended for bootstrapping secure interaction between two parties that can span across arbitrary number of devices.
+It is suitable for long sessions that need to operating under network partitions.

 ## Status of This Document

 This document is draft of a potential specification.
 It has no official standing of any kind and does not represent the support or consensus of any standards organization.

-## Intorduction
+## Introduction

 ### Overview